Malsawmzuala: Bengaluru FC

 Malsawmzuala made his debut for Bengaluru FC on 9 January 2015 against Salgaocar.
 On 10 April 2016, Malsawmzuala scored screamer against East Bengal F.C. in a crucial game in I-League.

 Delhi Dynamos (loan)

 On 2 September 2016, ISL club Delhi Dynamos secure the signing of Malsawmzuala on loan from Bengaluru FC.
 On 18 November 2016, Sawmtea scored his first ISL goal against FC Pune City in debut match for Delhi Dynamos.
 Sawmtea is youngest goal scorer in history of Indian Super League.

 ATK

 In July 2018, Sawmtea signed with Kolkata based club ATK for 2 years.

 Jamshedpur FC(loan)

 On 30 November 2018, Jamshedpur FC signed Malsawmzuala on loan for remaining of the season from ATK.

 International career

-Malsawmzuala has made debut for India U19 in Frenz International U19 Cup which was held in Malaysia.
+Malsawmzuala made his debut for India U19 in Frenz International U19 Cup which was held in Malaysia.
 On 4 January 2015, he made his debut for India U19 against Estudiantes coming-on as 64th-minute substitute for Robinson Singh at the UiTM Stadium.